Know the Laws: Arizona

 UPDATED July 29, 2013

 As with everything on this site, this information is not legal advice.
 Custody is complicated and it is important to try to find an experienced lawyer to help you with your case.
 To read information on finding a lawyer, please click on the Where to Find Help tab at the top of this page.
-Note: As of 1/1/13, Arizona passed laws that changed the terms for custody and visitation (among other changes.)
-Custody is now known as "legal decision-making” and visitation is now known as “parenting time.”
-For additional information on legal decision-making and parenting time, including the pros and cons of sample parenting time schedules, you can read the AZ Supreme Court's guide, Planning for Parenting Time: Arizona’s Guide for Parents Living Apart (2009).
+Note: In Arizona, custody is known as "legal decision-making” and visitation is known as “parenting time.”

 To change (modify) a final legal decision-making and parenting time order, you must fall into one of the following categories: